open-quantum-safe/liboqs/docs/algorithms/kem/kyber.md

 |           avx2           | x86\_64                     | Linux,Darwin                    | AES,AVX2,BMI2,POPCNT    | True                               | True                                           | False                |

 Are implementations chosen based on runtime CPU feature detection? **Yes**.

+## Explanation of Terms

+- **Large Stack Usage**: Algorithms identified as having such may cause failures when running in threads or in constrained environments.